Admission is FREE all summer long.

 Can I bring food and/or coolers?

-Yes, there are picnic tables available.
-Just please clean up.
-We also have concession stands and are walking distance from diners, pizzerias and the Menlo Park Mall.
+Yes, there are picnic tables available. we ask all patrons to clean up the area after eating.
+We also have concession stands and Plays-in-the-Park is within walking distance from diners, pizzerias and the Menlo Park Mall.
 Alcohol is prohibitied at the theater.

 Can I leave a ticket at the box office for people to pick up?